brownr958/matplotlib-challenge/README.md

 The following is a description of the files within this repository and their location:

-1. Pymacuiticals folder: This folder is locatied within the "matplotlib-challenge" folder and contains all of the files necessary for this analysis.
+1. Pymacuiticals folder: This folder is located within the "matplotlib-challenge" folder and contains all of the files necessary for this analysis.

 2. Mouse_metadata: This file is located within Pymacuiticals -> data.
 This CSV file contains information on